stephanieosan/stephanieosan.github.io/_posts/2015-09-15-cfpb-owning-a-home.markdown

 permalink: /owning-a-home/
 ---

-CFPB Mortgage Educational Tools and Resources
-Here's a description of the AskCFPB project!

-### Owning a Home landing page
 ![Owning a Home Landing Page Design](/img/oah/oah-landing-responsive.jpg)

+Here's a description of the Owning a Home project!

 [Link to the OaH landing page](http://www.consumerfinance.gov/owning-a-home)